MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

  ## Get more information about a store

 In the Stores list, you can see at a glance how many gateways each store has and the location of the store.
-To get more information about a store, including the creation date, number of cameras, and zones:
+To get more information about a store, use this procedure.

 1. Tap the **Actions** button in the upper-right corner of the page.